dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 All of this is of course only half of the story.
 With Spring Cloud we will use a lot of Netflix libraries, and these do not use Spring Cloud's _CounterService_ / _GaugeService_ but generate metrics on their own using Netflix _Servo_ and _Spectator_ collection libraries.
-(you will find some info about these [here](http://cloud.spring.io/spring-cloud-static/Finchley.M2/#netflix-metrics), main point being - _Spectator_ is new and should replace old _Servo_ :))
+(you will find some info about these [here](http://cloud.spring.io/spring-cloud-static/Finchley.M2/#netflix-metrics), main point being - _Spectator_ is newer and should replace old _Servo_ :))

-Let's try with _Hystrix_ and add dependency our project:
+Let's try with _Hystrix_ and add dependency to our project:

 ```
 compile('org.springframework.cloud:spring-cloud-starter-hystrix')
 ```

-Now we got _spring-cloud-netfix-core_ library and inside we find _MetricsInterceptorConfiguration_, which is loaded conditionally on _servo_ package present, so let's add new dependency
+With _Hystrix_ we also got _spring-cloud-netfix-core_ library and inside we find _MetricsInterceptorConfiguration_, which is loaded conditionally on _servo_ package present, so let's add it

 ```
 compile('com.netflix.servo:servo-core')
 ```

-We want to gather metrics from _RestTemplate_ as well and _MetricsInterceptorConfiguration_ specifies that this one is dependent on _aspectjweaver_, so let's add this depdendency as well.
+We want to gather metrics from _RestTemplate_ as well and _MetricsInterceptorConfiguration_ specifies that this one is dependent on _aspectjweaver_, so let's add it as well.

 ```
 compile('org.aspectj:aspectjweaver')
 ```

-Now with _ServoMetricsAutoConfiguration_ we got _ServoMetricServices_ which is both _CounterService_ and _GaugeService_ implementation.
+With _ServoMetricsAutoConfiguration_ we got _ServoMetricServices_ which is both _CounterService_ and _GaugeService_ implementation.
 So from now on, all gathered servo metrics will be sent to CloudWatch!

 Let's check some _Hystrix_ in action.